Polaris-JZ/polaris-jz.github.io/_pages/about.md

 # 💡 About Me
 <span class='anchor' id='about-me'></span>

 Hi!
-This is Jujia Zhao, a second year PhD candidate in the Leiden Institute of Advanced Computer Science (LIACS) from **Leiden University**, supervised by [Suzan Verberne](https://liacs.leidenuniv.nl/~verbernes/).
+This is Jujia Zhao, a second year PhD candidate in the Leiden Institute of Advanced Computer Science (LIACS) from **Leiden University**, supervised by [Zhaochun Ren](https://renzhaochun.github.io/) and [Suzan Verberne](https://liacs.leidenuniv.nl/~verbernes/).
 My research focuses on LLM-based recommendation, unifying search and recommendation, LLM evaluation.

 # 🔥 News
 - *2026.04*: &nbsp;🎉🎉 Our paper ''ReportLogic: Evaluating Logical Quality in Deep Research Reports'' is accepted by The 64th Annual Meeting of the Association for Computational Linguistics **(ACL 2026)**.